France Telecom Q1 sales, cash flow drop on France

-PARIS, April 24 France Telecom reported lower first-quarter sales, slightly short of expectations, because of price pressure in mobile in France and weaker demand from corporate clients, but limited margin erosion through cost control.
+PARIS France Telecom FTE.PA reported lower first-quarter sales, slightly short of expectations, because of price pressure in mobile in France and weaker demand from corporate clients, but limited margin erosion through cost control.

-First-quarter operating cash flow fell 12.9 percent on a comparable basis to 1.98 billion euros ($2.58 billion), in a sign of how the operator's home market became structurally less profitable in the past year with the arrival of low-cost mobile player Iliad.
+First-quarter operating cash flow fell 12.9 percent on a comparable basis to 1.98 billion euros ($2.58 billion), in a sign of how the operator's home market became structurally less profitable in the past year with the arrival of low-cost mobile player Iliad (ILD.PA).

-Sales fell 4.1 percent to 10.28 billion euros, while earnings before interest, tax, depreciation and amortisation (EBITDA) stood at 3.12 billion, giving it an operating margin of 30.4 percent.
+Sales fell 4.1 percent to 10.28 billion euros, while earnings before interest, tax, depreciation and amortization (EBITDA) stood at 3.12 billion, giving it an operating margin of 30.4 percent.

 Analysts had on average been expecting revenue of 10.35 billion euros and EBITDA of 3.12 billion, according to Thomson Reuters I/B/E/S.